IamAScappy/Metatron/README.md

 - Xcode 8.0
 - Swift 3.0

-### Install Using CocoaPods
+### CocoaPods
-[CocoaPods](https://cocoapods.org/) is a centralized dependency manager for Objective-C and Swift.
+[CocoaPods](https://cocoapods.org/) is a centralized dependency manager for Objective-C and Swift projects.
 Go [here](https://guides.cocoapods.org/using/index.html) to learn more.

 1. Add the project to your [Podfile](https://guides.cocoapods.org/using/the-podfile.html).

     ```ruby
     use_frameworks!

-    target 'YourProjectName' do
+    target '<Your Target Name>' do
         pod 'Metatron'
     end
     ```